webtools-dotcom/SageNest/sagenest-seo-codex-prompt.md

 # SageNest SEO Fix — Full Codex Prompt

-> Paste everything below this line into Codex as your task prompt.

----

-## CONTEXT

 You are working on the SageNest pregnancy calculator website, a React + TypeScript + Vite SPA deployed on Cloudflare Pages at **https://sagenest.pages.dev**.
 The codebase uses React Router for client-side routing, with a `public/_redirects` file for Cloudflare SPA fallback.
 Blog posts are stored as static data in `src/data/blogPosts.ts`.
 There is one existing pre-rendered static HTML page at `public/pregnancy-weight-gain-calculator/index.html` — this is the gold standard pattern for the fixes below.

 **The canonical domain for this site is `https://sagenest.pages.dev`.** There is no custom domain.
 All SEO fixes must use `https://sagenest.pages.dev` — not `sagenest.app`.